Having served presidents, celebrities, and earned itself Michelin stars, is Sushi Jiro worth the trouble of getting a reservation?

 You Probably Won’t See Jiro

 Chef Jiro Ono will most likely not be there.
-He’s 92-years-old and only comes in occasionally.
-If you’ve seen the documentary, you’ll recognize his son preparing your sushi.
+He’s over 90 years old and only comes in occasionally.
+If you’ve seen the documentary, you’ll recognize his son, Yoshikazu Ono, preparing your sushi.

 If You Can’t Get In, Tokyo is Full of Good Sushi Restaurants

-If you want what many consider to be a quality equivalent to Jiro, make sure you reserve a spot at the small and savory Sushi Saito.
-For 10,000 yen for lunch or 20,000 yen for dinner (around $100-$200), you’ll be treated to a fishmonger’s mastery unlike anything else.
+If you want what many consider to be a quality equivalent to Sushi Jiro, make sure you reserve a spot at the small and savory Sushi Saito.
+For 10,000 yen for lunch or 20,000 yen for dinner (around $100-$200 USD), you’ll be treated to a fishmonger’s mastery unlike anything else.
 Reservations are pretty impossible, so make sure you have a 5-star hotel concierge to help you out.

-Lastly, nearby the Shinjuku Train Station is Sushi Tokyo Ten.
-With super reasonable prices (around $50 for lunch and $75 for dinner), you’ll find succulent slices of raw goodness mixed with boisterous chefs in a non-stuffy environment.
+Another option is Sushi Tokyo Ten near the Shinjuku Train.
+With super reasonable prices (around $50 for lunch and $75 USD for dinner), you’ll find succulent slices of raw goodness mixed with boisterous chefs in a non-stuffy environment.